projectatomic/atomic-site/source/blog/2015-10-05-setting-up-skydns.html.md

 published: true
 ---

-Kubernetes is (currently) missing an integrated dns solution for service discovery.
-In the future it will be integrated into `kubernetes` (see [PR11599](https://github.com/kubernetes/kubernetes/pull/11599)) but for now we have to setup [SkyDNS](https://github.com/skynetservices/skydns) manually.
+Kubernetes exposes DNS for service discovery, but the DNS server itself must be configured after you install Kubernetes.
+In the future it will be integrated into `kubernetes` as part of the platform (see [PR11599](https://github.com/kubernetes/kubernetes/pull/11599)) but for now you have to setup and run the [SkyDNS](https://github.com/skynetservices/skydns) container yourself.

 I have seen some tutorials on how to get `skydns` working, but almost all of them are rather involved.
 However, if you just want a simple setup on a single node for testing then it is actually rather easy to get `skydns` set up.